World Darts: Day five tips

 The action comes thick and fast with eight more games over two sessions at the Ally Pally, where Jose De Sousa and Simon Whitlock clash in the afternoon before Gerwyn Price takes centre stage tonight.

-Here, we look ahead to all four matches with seasonal statistics to help...
+Here, we look ahead to all eight matches with seasonal statistics to help...

 1pt Jose De Sousa v Simon Whitlock to have over 15.5 legs, highest checkout over 116.5 and over 8.5 180’s at 11/10 (Sky Bet)